 A path runs along the River Thet from Arlington Way across a meadow to Nunn’s Bridges, where there is parking beside the Little Ouse.
 The path continues south along the Little Ouse to a second bridge where a left turn, away from the river, leads to a kissing gate on the right, and a track which runs to the lakes.
 From the car park at the BTO, Nunnery Place leads to a track to the river, and beyond the bridge the kissing gate to the lakes is on the right.

-• The nearest toilets are on Nunnery Place at the back of the BTO (during office hours only) - unfortunately our toilet facilites are unavailable until further notice.
+• The nearest toilets are on Nunnery Place at the back of the BTO (during office hours only).

 • The distance from the Nuns’ Bridges to the Lakes and back is about 3kms/1.5 miles.

 • It is advisable to wear walking boots.